EN

 2025 / 03 / 19

 X-Basic Planning was privileged to host Professor Li Chang-wei (Taiwan University of Arts) for an internal training at our Taichung office.
 His lecture, “Practical Approaches and Philosophies in Architectural Painting Restoration,” provided a deeply insightful blend of academic and cultural perspectives.
-Mr. Li, whose credentials include work on Japan’s Yakushiji Temple and Nikko Toshogu Shrine, not only provided a deep analysis of the historical and technical aspects of local painting conservation but also, through his international perspective, framed a critical discussion on the ethics and essential values of the field.
+Professor Li, whose credentials include work on Japan’s Yakushiji Temple and Nikko Toshogu Shrine, not only provided a deep analysis of the historical and technical aspects of local painting conservation but also, through his international perspective, framed a critical discussion on the ethics and essential values of the field.

 Professor Li Chang-wei (second from right) shared his practical philosophy on cultural heritage and painting conservation at the X-Basic internal training session.